 1) Too much focus on split-testing things that didn’t matter.

 3) Nothing was done to combat creative fatigue.

-Some ads were spending for two weeks at 0.13 ROAS.
-Overall, ad spend was wasted on ads below target ROAS.
+Some ads were even spending for two weeks at 0.13 ROAS.
+Ad spend was wasted on ads below target ROAS.

 7) No campaigns cross-selling existing customers.